mathworks/Phaser-Control-with-MATLAB/README.md

 ### Phaser as a Receiver

 One set of demonstration files shows how to collect data using the Phaser as a receiver with the HB100 being used as a single tone transmitter.
-These demonstrations use the MATLAB Phased Array System Toolbox&trade; to generate beamforming weights and compare real received data to simulated received.
+These demonstrations use the MATLAB Phased Array System Toolbox&trade; to generate beamforming weights and compare real received data to simulated received data.

 These files demonstrate a simple calibration routine to ensure expected functionality of the Phaser board.
 Once calibrated, the following phased array techniques are demonstrated:
 - Antenna tapering to reduce pattern sidelobes